USAID Science for Development Fellowships logo

 Qualifying Disciplines

 The SDF program is open to individuals who hold a qualifying doctorate degree across a broad range of STEMM disciplines (science, technology, engineering, math, medicine), including social sciences.
-In addition, individuals who hold a master’s in engineering management (MEng) or a master’s of science (MS) in an engineering discipline are eligible (such as an MS in biomedical engineering, electrical and software engineering, environmental engineering, industrial and systems engineering, material and sustainability engineering, mechanical engineering).
+In addition, individuals who hold a master’s of science (MS) in an engineering discipline are eligible (such as an MS in biomedical engineering, electrical and software engineering, environmental engineering, industrial and systems engineering, material and sustainability engineering, mechanical engineering).

 • Computer and Data Sciences (including artificial intelligence, bioinformatics, cybersecurity, data analytics)